kaniini/libucontext/README.md

 it faithfully follows the kernel process ABI when doing context swaps.

-Notably, when combined with `gcompat`, it provides a fully compatible implementation of the ucontext functions that are ABI compatible with glibc.
+Notably, when combined with `gcompat`, it provides a fully compatible implementation of the ucontext functions that are ABI compatible with glibc on most architectures.

-Since version 0.13, for some architectures, you can deploy to bare metal using newlib via the `FREESTANDING=yes` make option.
-Systems which use a syscall cannot work this way.
-The table below shows which architecture ports have been adapted to build with `FREESTANDING=yes`.

 Adding support for new architectures is easy, but you need to know assembly language for the target to do it.

 ## supported features